-This is an interesting strategy.
+This is a brilliant strategy.
 I’ve always had a bullish bias towards investing.
 In other words, my investment decisions are based on the idea that financial markets tend to increase with economic growth over the very long run, so I don’t try to short anything.
 But Ray’s approach suggests that it’s possible to make money even in environments of economic decline and deflation that doesn’t involve timing the markets.
+Very interesting perspective.

 Using the philosophy behind his All Weather portfolio, Ray has developed the following asset allocation for the average investor which should work with his strategy.

 - 30% stocks via low fee index funds such as the ones that track the S&P 500 index.

 - 15% intermediate-term government bonds

 And the results speak for themselves. 🙂 This all weather portfolio has performed quite well from 1984 to 2013.
 During that period, the portfolio earned a positive return 26 out of 30 years.

 The average annual return was 9.7%.
 According to Tony Robbins, this portfolio never lost more than 3.95% in any given year over the past 75 years.
 Gold and commodities are known for being highly volatile in price, but it appears having a 15% allocation in this case might actually reduce portfolio volatility.